 This project features 27 different scenes, across 5 different scenarios that are commonly found to be anxiety provoking.
 They include anxiety-provoking experiences of differing levels while 1) standing in line in a supermarket; 2) attending a party; 3) attending a formal meeting and giving a presentation; 4) small talking/debating in a canteen; and 5) entering an auditorium .

 Patients are provided with cognitive-behavioral therapy (CBT), either with or without the addition of the VR treatment.
 The project is the largest of its kind to compare the efficacy of CBT that is augmented with VR.
-Data collection is ongoing, with primary completion date expected in the next few years.
+Data collection is ongoing, with a primary completion date expected in the next few years.

 The use of biosensors has also provided promising results for using VR alongside conventional therapy.
 Individuals with general anxiety disorder have been found to exhibit differences in their level of electrodermal activity, which could be used to provide information for judging therapy success .